tanberry/learnings/gitmagic.md

 Below are the steps for setting up your own local working directory, and then committing your changes back to the upstream, original repository.

 ### Step 1.
 Setting up your local repo
-1. Fork the upstream repo
+1. Fork the upstream repo (IF you want to, this is optional and only needed if you plan to work in the "triangular" workflow.
 2. Clone the forked repo, to create a local working copy, using these commands:
    1. In your terminal, create a new directory for the local repo using `mkdir <name-of-dir>`
    2. Initialize git in that directory using `git init`